Assistant Professor Masrour, Adviser, 516-463-5653

 The degree program followed in the Bachelor of Arts.
 Courses in this program lead toward New York state initial teacher certification, valid for a language other than English in grades 7-12.
 Secondary education programs are designed to blend on-campus preparation with field experiences in a variety of school settings, culminating in full-time student teaching.
 Literacy, multicultural education, and information technology are integrated throughout all aspects of the programs.
 The program conforms to the New York State Learning Standards for Languages Other Than English.

 Prospective teachers of French, Italian, Spanish, German or Russian select the language they wish to teach as a liberal arts and science major (see specific language requirements).
-During the second semester of sophomore year (after completing a minimum of 45 semester hours of college semester hours of course work), the student should apply for admission to the School of Education through the Department of Teaching, Learning and Technology and choose Foreign Language Education as a co-major.
-For program admission policies, see Admission Requirements for Teacher Education Programs .
+After completing a minimum of 45 semester hours of college semester hours of course work, the student should apply for admission to the School of Education through the Department of Teacher Education Programs and choose Foreign Language Education as a co-major.

 In the specific language studies, the prospective teacher must earn 24-36 semester hours above level 4 (depending on the particular language major) and must acquire sufficient competence to utilize the language as an instrument of oral and written communication.
 Before student teaching, the prospective teacher must present to the Office of Field Placement a statement from the chairperson of his/her language major(s) attesting to proficiency in written and oral communication in that language.
 In addition, prospective teachers of French, Italian, Spanish, German, or Russian must be knowledgeable of the culture and society of the country or countries in which the target language is spoken.